sammuelyee/docs/cartodb-editor.md

     </tr>
     <tr>
       <td>3004</td>
-      <td>Unable to read SHP file - Try opening your SHP file in a local program such as QGIS.
+      <td>Unable to read SHP file - Try opening your SHP file in a local program, such as QGIS.
 Does it open and display correctly?
-If so, try exporting it as a new SHP file and uploading to CartoDB.</td>
+If so, then try exporting it as a new SHP file and uploading to CartoDB.</td>
     </tr>
     <tr>
       <td>3005</td>